 Conclusion

 Take the time to review the examples and exceptions discussed in this article.
 Incorporate these tips into your writing practice, and don't hesitate to use spelling resources to verify your spellings.
 Share this article with friends and colleagues to help them improve their spelling skills.
-By working together, we can navigate the complexities of English spelling and become more effective communicators.
+By working together, we can figure out the complexities of English spelling and become more effective communicators.